Welcome to

 Becoming a Catholic

 Each year those who seek to become Catholic by receiving Baptism or being received into the Catholic Church from another Christian community, and those who ask to complete their Christian initiation by receiving Confirmation, prepare, by prayer and catechesis (the echoing of the proclamation of the faith in their hearts) between October and May following the RCIA (Rite of Christian Initiation for Adults).
-Please speak to Fr Phil or Fr Dushan to explore this path
+Please speak to Fr Phil or Fr Dushan to explore this path.

 Finding God’s light for my life